Harry felt eleven again.

 He didn't deserve it.

-"You don't have to stay," he said quietly, each word scraping against his sore throat.
+"You don't have to stay," he murmured, each word scraping against his sore throat.
 "I'm just… tired."

 Ginny shook her head without hesitation.
 "I'm not going anywhere."

 Harry looked away, swallowing against the lump rising stubbornly in his throat.
 He hated this.
-Hated being seen like this—sweat-drenched, shaking, too weak to hold a spoon.
+Hated being seen like this: sweat-drenched, shaking, too weak to hold a spoon.
 Hated that she had to see him like this.
 He was supposed to be strong.
-He had been strong—hadn't he?
-Hadn't he stood up when it mattered, walked into the forest when no one else could?
+He had been strong, hadn't he?
+Hadn't he stood up when it mattered and walked into the forest when no one else could?

 But now… now he was this.